theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/sap-connection/sso-with-logon-ticket.md

 ### SAP Logon Ticket

-Follow the steps below to set up an SAP connection that uses SNC:
+Follow the steps below to set up an SAP connection that uses SSO with Logon-Tickets:

 1. In the main menu of the Alteryx Designer navigate to **File > Manage Connections**.
 The window “Connection Manager” opens.
 2. In the tab *Credentials* click **[New]** to create a credential.<br>